(Select Plays can be read on the New Play Exchange)

-In New York, her plays have been produced at the renowned Lynn Redgrave Theatre, the Hudson Guild Theatre, the Gene Frankel Theatre (Prod.
+In New York, she was a resident artist of the Drama Desk award-winning Flea Theatre (under Jim Simpson and Sigourney Weaver).
+Her plays have been produced at the renowned Lynn Redgrave Theatre, the Hudson Guild Theatre, the Gene Frankel Theatre (Prod.
 Nylon Fusion, creative team includes Tony award-winner John Patrick Shanley), The Tank (6-time Drama Desk award-winning theatre), the PIT, the Player's Theatre, the Kraine Theatre, and the Matthew Corozine Studio Theatre among many others.
 Her plays and monologues have been used in scene work at NYU Tisch, Columbia, and at the Matthew Corozine Studio.

 Her play, "Joan", is featured in 365 Women, A Playwriting Project.
 She is a coordinator with the Los Angeles Female Playwrights Initiative (LAFPI) and is an ALAP Diversity Fellow.